nadyaalimin/educational_data_mining/docs/model_dev.md

 ## Model Evaluation

 After models are trained, performance of each model is evaluated using the test set.
-We chose `Random Forest Classifier` as it gives the best metrics compared to the other two models.
+We chose `Logistic Regression` as it gives the best metrics compared to the other two models.

-In the image below you can see the `Random Forest` model metrics score for various probability cutoffs.
-It gives `accuracy` and `recall` around **70%** when the cutoff is 0.5.
+In the image below you can see the `Logistic Regression` model metrics score for various probability cutoffs.
+It gives `accuracy` and `recall` around **68%** when the cutoff is 0.47.
 Not bad!

 ![cutoffs](/media/img/eval1.png)

 We also provide the `Confusion Matrix` and `AUC-ROC Curve` for both train and test set below.
-The `AUC score` for train set is **0.76** while the test set gives **0.73**.
+The `AUC score` for train set is **0.73** while the test set gives **0.71**.
 Seems like the model is not overfitted, another good sign!

 ![CMs](/media/img/eval2.png)